MarounHaddad/Classifying-restaurants-by-state/README.md

 <p align="center"  ><em>Table 2 - We focalize on the Montreal data for analysis.</em></p>

 Yelp offers a dataset for researchers [] that is comprised of 5 XML files.
 Table 1 details the dataset with the different tables and columns that are of interest to our study.
 The dataset covers the US and Canada.
-We only focus on the enterprises of type restaurants and treat the dataset so it is compatible with our study objectives.
+We only focus on the enterprises of type restaurants and process the dataset so it is compatible with our study objectives.
-- Restaurant: Has the list of restaurants and their characteristics.
+- **Restaurant**: Has the list of restaurants and their characteristics.
-- User: Has the list of users and their status (Elite or not) and list of friends.
+- **User**: Has the list of users and their status (Elite or not) and list of friends.
-- Review: Has the list of reviews written by users for restaurants and the number of stars granted per review.
+- **Review**: Has the list of reviews written by users for restaurants and the number of stars granted per review.
 It also contains the reactions made by other users on the review.
-- Tip: Has the list of tips written by the users for restaurants and the reactions they received.
+- **Tip**: Has the list of tips written by the users for restaurants and the reactions they received.
-- Checkin: Has the list of visits per restaurant.
+- **Checkin**: Has the list of visits per restaurant.

-We further focalize on the data of Montreal alone for the analysis and
+We further focalize on the data of Montreal alone for the analysis that would help us deduce our features for the eventual training of the models.

 <p align="center">
 <img  width="65%" src="https://github.com/MarounHaddad/Classifying-restaurants-by-state/blob/main/images/kdd.png">